dkarthe/webjeda-blog/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 ##Why github pages

 ###1.
-It is free
+It is free:
-:This is something I found out really late.
+This is something I found out really late.
 By that time I had a hosting space bought from hostgator :(

 ###2.
-It is fast
+It is fast:
-:Github Pages are incredibly fast when compared to WordPress and other CMSs.
+Github Pages are incredibly fast when compared to WordPress and other CMSs.

 ###3.
-It is secure
+It is secure:
-:There is no backend execution in Github pages and the chances of website getting hacked are nil(one of the reasons why [Obama campaign](https://contribute.barackobama.com/) used Jekyll)
+There is no backend execution in Github pages and the chances of website getting hacked are nil(one of the reasons why [Obama campaign](https://contribute.barackobama.com/) used Jekyll)

 ###4.
-Blog aware
+Blog aware:
-:Jekyll is a static website generator used for blogging in Github pages.
+Jekyll is a static website generator used for blogging in Github pages.
 Jekyll blogs will have almost all the features of a general blog.

 These are some of the major advantages over other platforms, you'll realize more perks when you start using it.
 So let's start by creating a simple website.